browserengineering/book/book/security.md

 ```

 Try it out in a normal web browser.
 You should be able to go to the
-main guest book page, click the link to log in, use one of the
+main guest book page, click the link to log in, log in with one of the
-username/password pairs above, and post entries.^[The login flow slows
+username/password pairs above, and then be able to post entries.^[The
-down debugging.
-You might want to add the empty string as a
+login flow slows down debugging.
+You might want to add the empty
-username/password pair.]
-Of course, this login system has a whole slew
+string as a username/password pair.]
+Of course, this login system has
-of insecurities.[^insecurities] But the focus of this book is the
+a whole slew of insecurities.[^insecurities] But the focus of this
-browser, not the server, so once you're sure it's all working, let's
+book is the browser, not the server, so once you're sure it's all
-switch back to our web browser and implement cookies.
+working, let's switch back to our web browser and implement cookies.

 [^insecurities]: The insecurities include not hashing passwords, not
     using [`bcrypt`][bcrypt], not allowing password changes, not